jroivas/blitz-repos/README.md

 # Blitz-repos

-More than a repositories.
+More than repositories.
 Blitz-repos is handler for multiple repositories.
 It can fetch and unpack multiple different repositories.

 Main purpose is to be repository handler for bigger projects.